 What Happens in a Session?

 Initially, you will take time to get to know each other, and develop a rapport, then you will be gently guided to talk about what is troubling you.
 The session is yours, and there is no rush to achieve anything.
-The therapeutic process is a matter between both you and your counsellor.
+The therapeutic process is a matter between both you and your therapist.

 There is nothing you can’t talk about in therapy. if you feel anxious about this, you can talk to your counsellor about your anxiety.
 No problem is too big or too small.